-Adult scoliosis is a complex, three-dimensional curvature of the spine that can develop for a variety of reasons, including osteoporosis, degenerative disc disease, age-related changes, or as a progression of adolescent idiopathic scoliosis (AIS).
-Adult scoliosis can lead to lower back pain, stiffness, and reduced mobility, which can interfere with daily activities and overall quality of life.
+Adult scoliosis is a complex, three-dimensional curvature of the spine.
+It can develop for many reasons.
+These include osteoporosis, degenerative disc disease, age-related changes, or a progression of adolescent idiopathic scoliosis (AIS).
+Left untreated, it can lead to lower back pain, stiffness, and reduced mobility — all of which affect daily life and quality of life.

-Adults with idiopathic scoliosis are living with a spinal curve that began during adolescence and continued into adulthood.
-Most commonly, the curve bends to the right in the thoracic spine (rib cage area) and to the left in the lumbar spine (lower back).
+Adults with idiopathic scoliosis developed their spinal curve during adolescence.
+It continued into adulthood.
+Most commonly, the curve bends right in the thoracic spine (rib cage) and left in the lumbar spine (lower back).

-Research shows that scoliosis curves under 30° at skeletal maturity (end of adolescent growth) generally do not progress significantly.
-However, curves greater than 30° may continue to progress into adulthood, advancing on average 0.5° to 2° per year.
-This gradual change can lead to increased pain, stiffness, and postural imbalances over time.
+Research shows that curves under 30° at skeletal maturity generally do not progress significantly.
+However, curves greater than 30° may continue to advance.
+On average, these curves progress 0.5° to 2° per year.
+Over time, this gradual change can lead to increased pain, stiffness, and postural imbalances.

 Common signs and symptoms of adult idiopathic scoliosis include: